antrea-io/antrea/docs/antrea-ipam.md

 - `enableNodeIPAM`: Enable the integrated NodeIPAM controller within the Antrea controller.
 Default is false.

-- `clusterCIDRs`: CIDR Ranges for Pods in cluster.
+- `clusterCIDRs`: CIDR ranges for Pods in cluster.
 String array containing single CIDR range, or multiple ranges.
 The CIDRs could be either IPv4 or IPv6.
-Example
+At most one CIDR may be specified for each IP family.
+Example values:
-values: `[172.100.0.0/16]`, `[172.100.0.0/20, 172.100.32.0/20, fd00:172:100::/64]`.
+`[172.100.0.0/16]`, `[172.100.0.0/20, fd00:172:100::/60]`.

-- `serviceCIDR`: CIDR Range for IPv4 Services in cluster.
+- `serviceCIDR`: CIDR range for IPv4 Services in cluster.
 It is not necessary to specify it when there is no overlap with clusterCIDRs.

-- `serviceCIDRv6`: CIDR Range for IPv6 Services in cluster.
+- `serviceCIDRv6`: CIDR range for IPv6 Services in cluster.
 It is not necessary to specify it when there is no overlap with clusterCIDRs.

 - `nodeCIDRMaskSizeIPv4`: Mask size for IPv4 Node CIDR in IPv4 or dual-stack